bmkuter/EC601/Project_1/README.md

 **User Stories**

--*As an apartment user, I want to be able to grow my own herbs in my basement apartment that has limited lighting.*
+-As an apartment user, I want to be able to grow my own herbs in my basement apartment that has limited lighting.
--*As a household user in northern Minnesota, I want to have fresh tomatoes, lettuce, & other produce for my family readily available.*
+-As a household user in northern Minnesota, I want to have fresh tomatoes, lettuce, & other produce for my family readily available.*
 -*As a community manager, I want to supply my coop with low-cost exotic produce that normally can't be found locally, or is normally prohibitavely expensive.*
 -

 **Technical Approach & Previous Implementations**